pymupdf/PyMuPDF/docs/page.rst

    .. method:: get_text(option,*, clip=None, flags=None, textpage=None, sort=False, delimiters=None)

-      * Changed in v1.19.0: added `textpage` parameter
-      * Changed in v1.19.1: added `sort` parameter
-      * Changed in v1.19.6: added new constants for defining default flags per method.
-      * Changed in v1.23.5: added `delimiters` parameter

       Retrieves the content of a page in a variety of formats.
 This is a wrapper for multiple :ref:`TextPage` methods by choosing the output option `opt` as follows:

       * "text" -- :meth:`TextPage.extractTEXT`, default